ffuf/ffuf/README.md

    - New
       - New output file formats: CSV and eCSV (CSV with base64 encoded input field to avoid CSV breakage with payloads containing a comma)
       - New CLI flag to follow redirects
+      - Erroring connections will be retried once
+      - Error counter in status bar
+      - New CLI flags: -se (stop on spurious errors) and -sa (stop on all errors, implies -se and -sf)
 - v0.8
    - New
       - New CLI flag to write output to a file in JSON format